CXN360 Frequently Asked Questions

 No. CXN360 is a membership-based service.
 There is no “catch” or additional fees beyond your membership fee.
 Now that is simple and easy!

 CXN360 does not have an app.
 The service is fully mobile friendly for any Android or iOS system.
 You can use CXN360 on the browser of your mobile device (Wi-Fi or data enabled).
-You can also choose to receive bids via text message.
+You can also choose to receive offers via text message.

 Bids & Asks